SWHL/OnlineDocumentsCollection/docs/GoogleEngineeringPracticesDocumentation/developer/handling-comments.en.md

+---
+comments: true
+---

 # How to handle reviewer comments

-When you've sent a CL out for review, it's likely that your reviewer will respond with several comments on your CL.
-Here are some useful things to know about handling reviewer comments.
+When you submit a change for code review, you will likely receive comments from reviewers on your change.
+Here are some suggestions for handling those comments.

 ## Don't Take it Personally {#personal}